vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 `--container-network-dns`, `--cnd`

 You specify the container network DNS server in the `--container-network-dns` option.
-You must use the interface that you specify in the `--container-network` option.
+You must use the network that you specify in the `--container-network` option.

 <pre>--container-network-dns <i>port_group_or_logical_switch_name</i>:8.8.8.8</pre>

 You can specify `--container-network-dns` multiple times, to configure multiple DNS servers.
-If you specify `--container-network-dns` but you do not specify `--container-network`, or if you specify a different interface to the one that you specify in `--container-network`, `vic-machine create` fails with an error.
+If you specify `--container-network-dns` but you do not specify `--container-network`, or if you specify a different network to the one that you specify in `--container-network`, `vic-machine create` fails with an error.

 ## Firewall Policy <a id="container-network-firewall"></a>